AshwinSidd/Michelin_Star_Predictions/README.md

 ## Group Project Overview
-As part of group project for UoT's Data Analytics Bootcamp, our team chose to work on builidng a machine learning model which would predict the next upcoming restaurant to earn atleast one of the Michelin stars.
-All the team members felt that this would be an interesting topic and that it would help us put to use and explore the tools  we have learnt across this bootcamp.
+As part of group project for UoT's Data Analytics Bootcamp, our team chose to work on builidng a machine learning model which would predict the next upcoming restaurant to earn atleast one of the Michelin 'stars'.
+All the team members felt that this would be an interesting topic and that it would help us put to good use the tools and learnings that we have worked with during this bootcamp.

 ## Reasoning
-Historically, Michelin star restaurants earn more profit as the inspection/screening process (by Michelin) is so elaborate and intense that the star adds hugh value to a restaurant earnig it. just a single Michelin star sends profits and footfalls soaring high and hence chefs are forever in the chase to earn these for their restauarnts.
+Michelin star restaurants earn more profit as the inspection/screening process is so elaborate and intense that the star adds high value to a restaurant earnig it. just a single Michelin star sends profits and footfalls soaring high and hence chefs are forever in the chase to earn these stars for their restauarnt(s).
 This means that such restaurants are potentially seeked out by investors and hence our group aims at helping out these investors find their next big investment.

 ## Data source
 The group decided to use